Masjid Sultan Suleiman: Royal Mosque of Klang

 A Royal Resting Place

-Masjid Sultan Suleiman grounds are home to royal tombs, including those of the Sultan’s wives and close relatives—making it not only a spiritual center but also a sacred royal heritage site.
+The mosque grounds are home to royal tombs, including Sultan Salahuddin Abdul Aziz Shah and members of the Selangor royal family.
+This makes the site not only a spiritual center but also a sacred royal heritage landmark, where history and faith intertwine.

 Architectural Brilliance